What is Surgical Removal of Wisdom Teeth?

 Chances are good that someone you know has had their wisdom teeth removed – maybe even recently.
 In most people, wisdom teeth emerge between the ages of 17 and 21 and they are often removed shortly thereafter.
 It’s such a common procedure that many have come to the belief it is simply a part of life, but why exactly?
-Patients seeking wisdom teeth removal in Pasadena, Glendale, and La Canada do so for a variety of reasons, but let’s start by understanding why wisdom teeth so often become a problem.
+Patients seeking wisdom teeth removal in Pasadena do so for a variety of reasons, but let’s start by understanding why wisdom teeth so often become a problem.

 Why Wisdom Teeth Can Become Problematic